SaehwanPark/aoc2025/README.md

 8.  **Refactor for Part 2:**
     * Read Part 2.
     * *Decision point:* Do I extend Part 1's code, or is the complexity shift so high (e.g., changing from simulation to modular arithmetic) that I start a fresh file?

-### A Note on Unit Tests

-For Earlier days, writing formal unit tests for every function might be overkill and slow us down.

-* **Keep it:** For complex utility functions (e.g., "Rotate a 3D coordinate 90 degrees").
-* **Skip it:** For simple logic where the Integration Test (Step 8) covers the behavior.

 ### Puzzles and Solutions